mohammedterry/nn_painting/README.md

 It was also experimented with setting the learning rate to decrease inline with the error (by a factor of 10) - however, the network trained far more slowly.
 ![](https://raw.githubusercontent.com/mohammedterry/nn_painting/master/screenshots/learning%20rate%20set%20to%20error.jpg)

+# changing the image
+you can change the default image - but make sure: it is only 125x125 pixels it is saved in .png format it is called "img"
+Then, run the .py file to extract the rgb pixel data for your image for training Then run index.html and enjoy